RonakUkani/News-App-Demo/README.md

 News-App-Demo is sample project of news app using open source api newsapi.org

 ### App Architecture
-News-App-Demo is implements MVVM architecture using Dagger, Retrofit and Kotlin coroutines.
+News-App-Demo is implements MVVM architecture using Koin, Retrofit and Kotlin coroutines.

 ### Libraries